Dynamic Attributes Connector

 Make sure Ok is displayed in the Status column.

-Create an Azure Service Tags Connector
+Create an Azure Service Tags connector

-This topic discusses how to create a connector for Azure service tags to the Security Cloud Control for use in access control policies.
+This topic discusses how to create a connector for Azure service tags to the Security Cloud Control for use in policies.
 The IP addresses associated with these tags are updated every week by Microsoft.

 For more information, see Virtual network service tags on Microsoft TechNet.